-Continuing the partnership with USIP, Olivia Dreier made two more trips during early 2015 to offer courses in conflict transformation and dialogue facilitation for the social science faculty at the University of Bangui, the country’s only university, as well as to help the Preparatory Commission of the transitional government design a participatory national dialogue process.
-By the end of the third course, they had decided to create a research institute on peacebuilding, as a potential resource during their country’s political transition and post-conflict social healing.
+In partnership with the United States Institute of Peace (USIP), Karuna Center offered two courses in conflict transformation and dialogue facilitation for the social science faculty at the University of Bangui, the country’s only university.
+As teachers, the workshop participants discussed how to integrate these concepts into their classes; the value of a participatory approach to teaching conflict transformation; and the importance of facilitating dialogues to rebuild trust between Muslim and Christian students.
+By the end of the third course, they had decided to create a research institute on peacebuilding, as a potential resource during their country’s political transition and the period of post-conflict social healing.

 Karuna Center led two workshops for the Central African Republic (CAR) transitional government’s National Preparatory Commission for the Bangui Reconciliation Forum, in close coordination with MINUSCA (the UN peacekeeping mission).
 The Bangui Forum, held in May 2015, engaged more than 600 participants representing the government, civil society, political parties, the media, the diaspora and faith-based organizations from around the country, including refugees who are still in camps in neighboring countries.Read more

 In June 2014, we co-led an intensive 5-day conflict transformation workshop for local Central African leaders in partnership with the US Institute of Peace (USIP).
 In the year before the workshop, violent attacks by armed Christian and Muslim militias had escalated, killing more than 5,000 people and displacing over a million.
 Our role was to train a diverse group of community leaders who were trying to de-escalate the conflict.Read more